 These back to school writing prompts for high school invite teens to make an outline, write a letter, or formulate an essay as they focus on setting goals and doing their best in the coming year.

-1. Inch By Inch
+2. Inch By Inch

 The beginning of a new school year is a natural time to think about setting new goals.
 Goal-setting doesn’t always mean aiming toward something grand.
 It can also represent the small, daily steps you take to improve your health or education or to work on your relationship with a sibling or friend.

 3. Dear Me

 Write about where you are right now, for better or for worse.
 Then mention a few areas where you want to try harder and do better.
 Finally, include some things you’d simply like to do differently.
 Seal your letter in an envelope and give it to a parent, who will return it to you at the end of the school year.

-Sign up for the WriteShop list to get your free 33 printable word bank prompts.
+Sign up for the WriteShop list to get your free 240 printable writing prompt cards.